 On August 12, 2004, the Company's Board of Directors approved the repurchase of up to an aggregate of \$500 million of common stock.
 On May 11, 2005, the Company's Board of Directors amended the stock repurchase program by increasing the total amount of the Company's common stock the Company can repurchase from \$500 million to \$1 billion of common stock.
 Under the repurchase program, the Company may repurchase outstanding shares of its common stock from time to time in the open market and through privately negotiated transactions.
 Unless terminated earlier by resolution of the Company's Board of Directors, the repurchase program will expire when the Company has repurchased all shares authorized under the program.
-The company purchased 3.4 million shares of its common stock for approximately \$124 million during the second quarter of fiscal 2005 for a total of 7.9 million shares for approximately \$285 million during the first six months of fiscal 2005.
-As of April 30, 2005, the Company had purchased 11.8 million shares of its common stock for approximately \$421.8 million under this program.
+The Company made no purchases of shares of its common stock during the third quarter of fiscal 2005.
+The Company repurchased a total of 7.9 million shares for approximately \$285 million during the first nine months of fiscal 2005.
+As of July 30, 2005, the Company had purchased 11.8 million shares of its common stock for approximately \$421.8 million under this program.
 The repurchased shares are held as authorized but unissued shares of common stock.